neoj123/neoj123/README.md

 ## 🚀 About Me
 - 🎓 Computer Engineering student at [University of Toronto](https://www.utoronto.ca/)
-- 💻 Passionate about building cool projects and learning new technologies
+- 💻 Director of Technology @ UofT OSINT
 - 🎮 Gamer at heart (Valorant Immortal 3)
-- 🎹 Piano enthusiast & fitness lover
+- 🎹 Musician and gymrat

 ## 📫 Connect with Me